-An ML system is generally constructed with four entities: a model generator, a model operator, a system user, and a training-data provider (Une (2018)).2 The model generator generates an ML model by inputting training data into an ML algorithm.
+An ML system is generally constructed with four entities: a model generator, a model operator, a system user, and a training-data provider (Une [2019]).
+The model generator generates an ML model by inputting training data into an ML algorithm.
 The model operator uses the generated model to perform classification or inference.
-The system user requests the model generator to create an ML model and/or requests the model operator to perform classification or inference with the model.
-The training-data provider prepares and provides a set of training data to the model generator.
+The system user requests the model generator to create an ML model and/or requests the model operator to perform classification or inference.
+The system prepares and provides a set of training data to the model generator.
 The training process comprises steps (A) to (C) below, and the prediction process comprises steps (D) to (G) (see Figure 1).